 Some gene variants associated with autism are also significantly associated with high intelligence.
 “Smart” genes are advantageous from an evolutionary standpoint, so they persist.

-Behavior is a form of communication, and more often than not, especially in young children, it is not communicating a desire to be non-compliant or troublesome.
+Behavior is a form of communication, and more often than not, it is not communicating a desire to be non-compliant or troublesome.

 We have tried visual strategies; we have tried planning discussions; we have tried scripts' we have tried first/then; we have tried IEP goals; and we have tried threats.